kkibria/dev_cookbook/docs/_topics/raspberrypi.md

 * [Go Go Gadget Pi Zero](https://learn.adafruit.com/turning-your-raspberry-pi-zero-into-a-usb-gadget).
 * [RASPBERRY PI ZERO USB/ETHERNET GADGET TUTORIAL](https://www.circuitbasics.com/raspberry-pi-zero-ethernet-gadget/#:~:text=The%20Raspberry%20Pi%20Zero's%20small,is%20shared%20over%20USB%20too.).

-The problem is phone has a usb otg connector, and so is pi zero.
+Note that, phone has a usb otg connector, and so is pi zero.
 Both will be in gadget mode.
-But it can be made to work if pi zero is connected to a laptop or PC where, PC will be the host and pi zero will be a gadget.
-To connect to a phone we will need a special cable (not desired but possible).
+To connect to a phone we will need a special cable which is not desired but possible.

 However, let's explore the idea of Pi as a device connected to PC or laptop host.
 Pi has usb otg, means that it can be either a host or it can be a device.
 We can connect them with a cable and setup Pi as a Ethernet gadget.
 Then the configuration webpage will be visible from PC browser.
-This seems to be most straight forward way.
-At this point our Pi is already setup for USB networking.
+This seems to be most straight forward way since our Pi is already setup for USB networking.

 Make sure that the **power cable is removed from the Pi**.
 Simply plug in the Pi USB OTG port to a PC or laptop.
 PC will power and recognize the